questionmark/qm-oap-docs/src/deliveryodata/feeds.rst

     :method PATCH: some properties may be updated, see entity for details
     :filter ID: primary key
     :filter AssessmentID: the assessment used to create the snapshot ($orderby not supported)
-    :filter CreatedDateTime: the time the snapshot was created, $orderby only, $filter not supported
+    :filter CreatedDateTime: the time the snapshot was created ($orderby only, $filter not supported)

     The AssessmentSnapshots feed contains information about snapshots of assessments.
 Snapshots are versions of an assessment that have